COSC3020/mergesort-kkrweb/README.md

 As we are aiming to compute the worst case complexity, we must consider the worst case of this inner loop being forced to iterate the maximum amount of times for a given array size.
 Knowing this, the inner loop can be observed to run O(n / (2*currentSubarrSize)) times given each iteration of the outer loop.

-The actual behavior of the inner loop (actual merging process) takes Θ(n) time as the time taken is dependent upon iterating through the entire array in order to properly merge the subarrays.
+The actual behavior of the inner loop (actual merging process) takes Θ(currentSubarrSize) time to merge a single pair.
+Across all merges in a single outer loop iteration, this merging process would take Θ(n) time as each element is processed through one time.

 Using these separate calculations for the iteration requirements of the outer and inner loop functionality of the implementation, we now can compute the overall theta bound for worst case runtime.
 This can be done through combining the number of iterations of the outer loop with the time taken for the merging process withn each iteration of the inner loop.